cryoTUD/locscale/README.md

 #### New in LocScale 2.1.6:
 - Completely automated process for local map sharpening

-- Hybrid sharpening: `LocScale` now supports reference-based sharpening when only partial atomic model information is present
+- [Hybrid sharpening](#2-run-locscale-using-a-partial-atomic-model): `LocScale` now supports reference-based sharpening when only partial atomic model information is available.

-- Model-free sharpening: `LocScale` now supports reference-based sharpening without the need to supply an atomic model
+- [Model-free sharpening](#3-run-locscale-without-atomic-model): `LocScale` now supports reference-based sharpening without the need to supply any atomic model information.

-- `feature_enhance`: a confidence-aware density modification tool to enhance features in cryo-EM maps using the `EMmerNet` neural network
+- [`feature_enhance`](#4-confidence-aware-density-modification): a confidence-aware density modification tool to enhance features in cryo-EM maps using the `EMmerNet` neural network.

-- Full support for point group symmetry (helical symmetry to follow)
+- Full support for point group symmetry (helical symmetry to follow).

 <br>

 `LocScale` is distributed as a portable stand-alone installation that includes all the needed libraries from: https://gitlab.tudelft.nl/aj-lab/locscale/releases.

-Please note that there is a GUI implemented version available as part of the [CCP-EM](http://www.ccpem.ac.uk/) project; it is also implemented in [Scipion](http://scipion.i2pc.es/).
-Note that currently the GUI implementations only support an older version of Locscale (Locscale 1.0, with only model-based sharpening).
+Please note that there is a GUI implemented version available as part of the [CCP-EM](http://www.ccpem.ac.uk/) project; LocScale2 is also implemented in [Scipion](http://scipion.i2pc.es/) (thanks to Grigory Sharov, MRC-LMB).
+Note that currently the CCPEM GUI implementations only supports an older version of Locscale (Locscale 1.0, with only model-based sharpening).

 ## Installation